StephanAkkerman/minecraft-server-guide/README.md

 - Egg: `Forge Minecraft`
 - Get the correct Forge version for your modpack and paste this in `Forge Version` under Service Variables.
 You can find this in the Curseforge app by clicking on the modpack you want to have as a server.\
 ![alt text](img/image-15.png)
-  - So in my case I fill in `1.20.1-47.2.18`
+  - So in my case, I fill in `1.20.1-47.2.18`
 - Save
   If you click on the pop up button after creation you can see the terminal and the server should be starting now.

 #### Debugging

-During the starting of your server you can run into this error.
+During the starting of your server, you can run into this error.

 ```
 Error Event [a42aeaba-5a57-4b31-b888-f76257c1ab0f]: environment/docker: failed to start container: Error response from daemon: driver failed programming external connectivity on endpoint 1ba18bdc-05e9-4b6a-be5e-9a2df92f965e (7ed1002d6be9d188a6400cf5b06d94ac04cd0940a9c3e60b991f639eb0e0c6f0): failed to bind port 10.0.0.236:25565/tcp: Error starting userland proxy: listen tcp4 10.0.0.236:25565: bind: address already in use